PAIGE: Examining Learning Outcomes and Experiences with Personalized AI-Generated Educational Podcasts: Personalized AI-Generated Educational (PAIGE) Podcast System

 \section{Personalized AI-Generated Educational (PAIGE) Podcast System}

 This section introduces our system for generating podcasts from textbook chapters.
 We begin by outlining the context data used, followed by a description of the text transcript generation process.
 Finally, we conclude with a discussion of the voice models employed for text-to-speech (TTS) synthesis.
+Samples of podcast generations can be found in our supplementary materials.